scratch-er/nemu-workloads/workloads/coremark-pro/README.md

 1. Executes the run.sh script which runs multiple benchmark executables sequentially.
 2. Each benchmark is run with parameters `-c1 -w1 -v1` (single thread verification run).
 3. If any benchmark fails, the system halts with the error code from that benchmark.
-4. System is halted with nemu-halt after all benchmarks complete.
+4. System is halted with nemu-trap after all benchmarks complete.